prathamesh-sonpatki/o11y-wiki/README.md

 ### Observability

 Observability is the ability to understand the internal state of a system based on its external outputs.
-In SRE, observability is achieved through the collection and analysis of telemetry data, including metrics, logs, and traces.
+Observability is achieved by collecting and analyzing telemetry data, including metrics, logs, and traces.

 ### o11y